amghazanfari/github-actions-tutorial/docs/README.md

 # github-actions-tutorial

-## An introduction to github actions

-GitHub Actions is a dynamic continuous integration and continuous delivery (CI/CD) platform that empowers developers to automate their build, test, and deployment processes directly within GitHub.
-By leveraging GitHub Actions, developers can create workflows that respond to various events in their repositories, such as code pushes, pull requests, or issue creations, thereby streamlining the software development lifecycle.

-At its core, GitHub Actions allows for the automation of tasks through workflows defined in YAML files.
-These workflows consist of jobs and steps that can include running scripts, executing tests, and deploying code.
-The platform supports a wide range of programming languages and environments, providing flexibility and scalability for diverse development needs.

-One of the standout features of GitHub Actions is its integration with the GitHub ecosystem, which facilitates seamless automation triggered by repository events.
-This integration not only enhances productivity but also ensures that code quality and deployment processes are consistently maintained across projects.
-With GitHub Actions, developers can focus more on innovation and less on the repetitive aspects of software development, making it an invaluable tool in modern DevOps practices.

 ## What is CI/CD

 CI/CD, which stands for Continuous Integration and Continuous Delivery (or Deployment), is a set of practices and tools in software development that aim to automate and streamline the process of integrating code changes and delivering them to production environments.
 This approach is central to modern DevOps practices, facilitating faster and more reliable software delivery.